What is the History of Movie Posters?

 Early History of Posters

-The first known movie poster was made by Marcellin Auzolle for the Louis Lumière film L'Arroseur Arrosé, or the Sprinkler Sprinkled, which was a comedy that debuted in Paris in 1895.
+Marcellin Auzolle made the first known movie poster for the Louis Lumière film L'Arroseur Arrosé, or the Sprinkler Sprinkled, which was a comedy that debuted in Paris in 1895.
 That film is famous for being also the first featured comedy.
 There were earlier posters used for films, but these were mostly descriptive or discussed the type of cinematography rather than promoting the film itself.
 The poster shows the audience looking at the film, with one of the scenes in the film displayed (a gardener being splashed by water; Figure 1).

-The film's surprising focus on comedy, where up to that point most films were closer to documentaries, surprised audiences, making it a major hit and soon launched the genre of comedy and even some new experimentation in film.
+The film's surprising focus on comedy was that most films were closer to documentaries, surprised audiences, making it a major hit, and soon launched the comedy genre and even some new experimentation in film.
 The first major American film, which was only 12 minutes long, to utilize a poster was The Great Train Robbery.
-The film was a great success, as it was the first true Western and its sequence of action thrilled audiences, signaling a new direction for films.
+The film was a great success, as it was the first true Western, and its sequence of action thrilled audiences, signaling a new direction for films.

 The posters were basic, however, and mainly showed some of the cast and a train.
 Interestingly, none of these early posters, including The Great Train Robbery, indicated the actors' names and actors were not considered critical factors in drawing in audiences by the studios.
-It was Thomas Edison though who began to standardize the size of posters used for promotion, with his company printing 27”x41” poster sizes.
-Early movies were becoming increasing hits in the 1900s, as audiences demanded more.
+Thomas Edison began to standardize the size of posters used for promotion, with his company printing 27”x41” poster sizes.
+Early movies were becoming increasingly hits in the 1900s, as audiences demanded more.

 However, even as movies became more popular, posters still did not name the actors (or actresses).
-It was only from about 1910 that studios began to use actors' names in promotion, and that was only after people started mailing the studios and demanding that certain actors play in movies or even asking for the actors' names.
-Studios soon realized that promoting actors on film posters, and not be just the film, could help with making the film more popular and profitable.
-Soon, posters began to prominently display actors'/actresses' names.
+It was only from about 1910 that studios began to use actors' names for promoting movies.
+After people started mailing the studios and demanding that certain actors play in movies or even ask for the actors' names, studios soon realized that promoting actors on film posters and not just the film could make the film more popular and profitable.
+Soon, posters began to display actors'/actresses' names prominently.
 This also helped them to demand greater pay and helped to increase their leverage in movies.

-Unfortunately in the United States many artists did not provide their signatures in these posters, while in Europe there is now a well recorded history and acknowledgment of key artists who helped to make movies more popular during this time.
+Unfortunately, in the United States, many artists did not provide their signatures in these posters.
+There is now a well-recorded history and acknowledgment of key artists who helped make movies more popular during this time in Europe.
 After the advent of radio in 1926, audiences began to demand movies also use sound.
-Up to that point, sound was sparingly used, mostly dubbed in at particular points such as music or a few key lines.
-However, once again it was audiences that pushed the use of new ideas, such as sound, and this led to increasing revenues for movie theaters and producers.
+Up to that point, the sound was sparingly used, mostly dubbed in at particular points such as music or a few key lines.
+However, once again, audiences pushed the use of new ideas, such as sound, which led to increased revenues for movie theaters and producers.

 Although most countries were facing the Great Depression in the 1930s, sound helped to make this period known as the “Golden Age of Movies” as audiences flocked to theaters as a form of escape from their economic situation.
-Posters began to become more colorful, vivid, and use of more varied shapes became common in helping to promote movies.
-Movies began to have more music and dancing scenes, which also became more emphasized in the posters of the day.
+Posters began to become more colorful, vivid, and more varied shapes became common in helping to promote movies.
+Movies began to have more music and dancing scenes, which also became more emphasized in the day's posters.

 From the late 1940s and into the 1950s, television increasingly kept audiences home and represented a great threat to the film industry.
 This led to movies focusing more on epic productions or certain action movies that often differed from television.
 Posters increasingly emphasized the epic nature of films or perhaps the unique or strange characteristics of movies, such as horror movies, that made them differ from television.
 Movies now had to use posters as a way to fight off the threat from television.
 Drawings and paintings were still prominent on posters rather than photography.

-As the baby boom generation came of age in the 1960s, teen movies became a new genre and action movies became more common.
-Posters now increasingly used sexuality as a way to bring in audiences as well as putting prominent teen idols, such as Elvis Presley, in movies to keep the uniqueness of movies.
-Action was also emphasized in posters that tried to make leading actors and actresses appealing, such as in the James Bond series.
+As the baby boom generation came of age in the 1960s, teen movies became a new genre, and action movies became more common.
+Posters now increasingly used sexuality to bring in audiences and put prominent teen idols, such as Elvis Presley, in movies to keep the uniqueness of movies.
+The action was also emphasized in posters that tried to make leading actors and actresses appealing, such as in the James Bond series.

 By the late 1960s, movies began to tackle major social issues such as the Vietnam War, social injustice, drug use, and other themes.
 Photography became more prominent on posters that also tried to reflect the mood of movies, such as serious movies showing scenes of drug or alcohol use, and the age of the anti-hero in movies began to become more prominent, as movie posters began to show these characters and feature them more prominently.
 The so-called Spaghetti Westerns or Italian Westerns, which were developments by prominent Italian directors such as Sergio Leone, also developed new gritty styles for posters that mostly used photography and showed the hero as a tough guy who showed no remorse.

-The era of the major blockbusters began in the late 1970s with Star Wars, which now went back to painted scenes.
+The major blockbusters era began in the late 1970s with Star Wars, which now went back to painted scenes.
 Movie posters in the 1980s increasingly used painted scenes that sometimes combined with photography.
-Famous artists such as Ansel Adams, Frank Frazetta and Bob Peak were all often involved in the production of movie posters.
-By the 1990s, digital movie posters began to appear, that also took advantage of animation becoming increasingly popular.
-Movie posters began to become more digital and used computer generated scenes particularly for children movies or animations.
-However, many styles used started far earlier, such as prominent display of lead actors and actresses and promoting their names continued.
+Famous artists such as Ansel Adams, Frank Frazetta, and Bob Peak were often involved in producing movie posters.
+By the 1990s, digital movie posters began to appear, which also took advantage of animation becoming increasingly popular.
+Movie posters began to become more digital and used computer-generated scenes, particularly for children's movies or animations.
+However, many styles started far earlier, such as prominent display of lead actors and actresses and continued promotion.
 The 1930s use of multiple types of posters to promote films also continued.

-Most posters today go back and forth between showing prominent actors/actresses and showing key scenes or action in a movie, even if they are digitally made or use a combination of photography and painting.
-The prominence of actors and actresses as well as the mood a poster sets is often seen part of the strategy used by studios in luring audiences to new films.
+Today, most posters go back and forth between showing prominent actors/actresses and showing key scenes or action in a movie, even if they are digitally made or use a combination of photography and painting.
+The prominence of actors and actresses and the mood a poster set is often seen as part of the strategy used by studios in luring audiences to new films.

-Many of the key developments for movie posters occurred by the 1930s, despite changing technologies and tastes also influencing changing ways in which movie posters have been displayed.
-Movie posters often reflect the nature and demands of audiences, which have also pushed the film industry to adopt new techniques and forms of advertising.
+Many of the movie posters' key developments occurred by the 1930s, despite changing technologies and tastes also influencing changing ways in which movie posters have been displayed.
+Movie posters often reflect audiences' nature and demands, which have also pushed the film industry to adopt new techniques and forms of advertising.
 Film posters continue to be a prominent part of advertising for new films.
 They also continue to among the key symbols for films in how they are remembered.